nicolaka/ddc-aws/README.md

 ## FAQ

-- What's the support model for Docker Datacenter on AWS ?
+- **What's the support model for Docker Datacenter on AWS ?**

 The solution provided is based on Docker and AWS best practices and therefore the Docker Dataceter components of the solution are commercially supported by Docker  while the AWS components are supported by AWS.
 If you are facing any issues related to launching the solution please open issues here on Github.
 If the issues your'e facing are related to Docker Datacenter components please contact Docker support.
 If the issues your'e facing are related to AWS specifically, please contact AWS support.

-- How can I obtain Docker Datacenter license?
+- **How can I obtain Docker Datacenter license?**

 You can obratin trial license quickly and easily by going to [here](https://hub.docker.com/enterprise/trial/).
-If you're interested in buygin Docker Datacenter subscription please contact Docker [here](https://goto.docker.com/contact-us.html).
+If you're interested in buying Docker Datacenter subscription please contact Docker [here](https://goto.docker.com/contact-us.html).

-- Can I contribute to this repo?

-Absolutely, please submit a PR!